benawad/livestream-ideas/README.md

 4. If I win the other person has to sub to me on Twitch otherwise I have to PayPal them $20

 note: a stake is required, but you can pick a different one if you want

-### Tech News

-- I go over today's HN & Reddit posts

-I'll be adding more ideas here as I think of them.

 ## Ideas that don't work